PandaBear1314/Quant-Finance-Modeling/README.txt

 ## PROBLEM 1: Portfolio Examination and Optimization
 -- file main_FinanceApplication_portfolio

-## PROBLEM 2: Forecasting Financial Time Series
+## PROBLEM 2: Forecasting Financial Time Series using Machine Learning
 -- file main_FinanceApplication_forecasting

 The Python files demonstrate some of my first steps to develop a trading system.